Summer Wind: Background

 "Der Sommerwind" was a song composed in 1965 by Heinz Meier, with German language lyrics written by Hans Bradtke.
 The song was rewritten into English by Johnny Mercer, who had heard the song being sung by Danish singer Grethe Ingmann who had also recorded the song in her native language as "Sommervind".
 He wrote replacement lyrics along the same theme.
 The song talks of the sirocco wind which passes from North Africa into Southern Europe at the end of summer, and uses this as a metaphor for the changing of the seasons and the passing of time.
 It was recorded for the American market in 1965 by Wayne Newton as the title track for his album Summer Wind.
 At the time of his release, it was predicted to be as successful as his recording of Red Roses for a Blue Lady, which had reached tenth place on the Top 40 and the number one spot on the Easy Listening chart.
-However it only reached the 86th position.
+However it reached only the 86th position.
 It was also recorded that year by both Bobby Vinton, and Perry Como.
 Como's version was recorded in Nashville in 1965 and was one of only seven tracks he worked on with Anita Kerr and her singers.